 Good water for HoReCa is a VIP, there is no question about it.
-Everyone knows that the better the water is, the finer brewes you can get.
+Everyone knows that the better the water is, the finer brews you can get.
 But only the best water is good enough to make that perfect cup of coffee.

 So, what is the best water for HoReCa?

 However, even the best professional coffee maker is not enough to deliver a perfect cup of coffee.
-It is water, not the machine itself, that affects the most critical process of coffee making, which is the coffee extraction.
+It is water, not the machine itself, that affects the most critical process of coffee making, which is coffee extraction.

-Pure water in horeca – fresh and balanced
+Pure water in HoReCa – fresh and balanced

 What is exactly a water composition?
 It is a general term for chemical compounds found in water, that affect the sweetness and acidity of coffee.
-The perfect balance of minerals is what makes water a good water for HoReCa.
+The perfect balance of minerals is what makes water good water for HoReCa.

 The key for good water for HoReCa is to keep optimal proportions between:

-- magnesium (Mg2 +) – it makes the coffee flavour ‘shine’, therefore is the most desired mineral by coffee lovers.
+- magnesium (Mg2 +) – it makes the coffee flavour ‘shine’, therefore it is the most desired mineral by coffee lovers.
 However, too much magnesium can harm the brewing equipment, covering it with rust.

 Use filters to make your water good for HoReCa

 Water filtration system protects coffee machines, boilers, kettles and taps from limescale.
-Hard scale residue is quite a problem in HoReCa industry, as it reduces the efficiency and performance of brewing and cooking devices.
+Hard scale residue is quite a problem in the HoReCa industry, as it reduces the efficiency and performance of brewing and cooking devices.
 As a result, the equipment needs even more frequent servicing, which generates higher operating costs.